 Funding and Match:

 - If a project is selected, the partner organization will enter into agreement to receive and manage the project funds consistent with the project’s application, purpose and budget.

-> - The partner organization is required to match the amount of Challenge Cost Share program funding received with an equal share from the partner(s); any combination of dollars and in-kind services can be counted toward the partner's cost share requirement, as long as all come from non-federal sources.
+- The partner organization is required to match the amount of the Challenge Cost Share program funding received with an equal share from the partner(s); any combination of dollars and in-kind services can be counted toward the partner's cost share requirement, as long as their match comes from non-federal sources.

-> - The maximum Challenge Cost Share program support is $25,000 per project.
+- The maximum Challenge Cost Share program support is $25,000 per project.

 - The Challenge Cost Share program is ONPS funds and must be used for the purpose and benefit of the NPS administered unit.